openxpki/openxpki/doc/reference/configuration/workflow.rst

             tooltip: Hint to show as tooltip on the button
             description: Verbose description, show on UI page
             class: Name of the implementation class
+            button: Label for the submit button (default is "continue")
             abort: state to jump to on abort (UI button, optional) # not implemented yet
             resume: state to jump to on resume (after exception, optional) # not implemented yet
             validator: